wizant/tinymce-excerpt/readme.txt

 = v1.3 2008/04/08 =

 * Fix: Now works with WordPress 2.5.
-Thanks to [J Bradford Dillon](http://www.jbradforddillon.com/web-development/tinymce-excerpt-for-25/) for spotting providing some code.
+Thanks to [J Bradford Dillon](http://www.jbradforddillon.com/web-development/tinymce-excerpt-for-25/) for reporting the issue & providing some code.
 Retains backwards compatibility for previous versions of WordPress.

 = v1.2 2007/11/23 =